I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The food menu is a mix of Italian & Spanish, and in the early parts of the evening, you’ll find free snacks out.
 Locals from the Russafa neighborhood have made the bar a busy family happy hour spot.

-Despite the beers being imports, prices are more than reasonable.
+Despite the beers being imported, prices are more than reasonable.
 Throw in the snacks, plus a friendly guy named Giovanni, and RUZANUVOL is a good spot for beer drinkers on a budget in Valencia.

 Club The Hops

-It’s not likely that many visitors to Valencia will find themselves in the southwestern part of the city that Club The Hops is located in, but if you find yourself here, it’s a decent beer option.
-There’s a selection of a couple of dozen Spanish bottles, 1 Spanish tap, plus oddly, Founders All Day IPA.
+It’s not likely that many visitors to Valencia will find themselves in the southwestern part of the city where Club The Hops is located, but if you find yourself here, it’s a decent beer option.

 The best breweries in Valencia, Spain